leemthai/sniper/docs/zones/key zones.md

 We need to test this as well....
         price_recalc_threshold_pct: 0.01,

-# WASM mode
+# WASM version not running rn.
-make sure WASM mode works - might fail now with new price stream init?
-Especially since we have republished at: http://leemthai.github.io/sniper/ now.
-Untested....

-# Pairs
-Strict 100MB file limit on pushes.....
-But why do I push it anyway?
-It gets generated!!!
+http://leemthai.github.io/sniper/
+Inspect to find it is trying to spawn a threads...... as suspected.
+The upgrade to new codebase mean it is errantly trying to run spawning thread ok - can deal with that in spare time.

-# New repo is called 'sniper' but I can rename the repo easily enought
+# New repo is called 'sniper'
-Done.
-But latest repo is now just called "Sniper" not "zone-sniper" What else:
-Set up pages as well...... actions etc... oops
+Easy enough to rename if needed
+Pages is set up but app not running coz coding issues (see WASM Version not running)

 # Trading pairs which are stablecoin -> stablecoin